Sustainable Living and Learning: A Learning Community for First-Year Students

 - Live together in the same, co-ed residence hall

-- Learn together in the fall semester as a member of one of four sections of Consuming the World (each section will include 14 students and each will be taught by a member of the faculty)
+- Learn together in the fall semester as a member of one of two sections of Sustainable Living and Learning (each section will include 15 students)

 - Take a linked class with the Learning Community in the spring semester